famoser/elliptic/README.md

 - Implementations finish faster with adversarial input (0 very small points and factors) vs random input.
 - Unsafe maths show 50% variance in execution time, hardened math between 3% (`MG_TwED_ANeg1_Math`) and 15% (`MGXCalculator`)

-Speed:
+Runtime:
-- Denoted is execution time of mul in some unit; hence higher is worse.
+- Denoted is execution time of mul in some unit; hence lower is better.
 - `MGXCalculator` performs best, but is no full math implementation (no `double`, no `add`).
 - The unsafe variants of SW are 2x faster, the unsafe variant of MG is 1.5x faster.